-Staycations became a thing about twenty years ago – and while, at first, the idea was cute today most of us think staycations are pretty silly.
-Who wants to bum around their hometown acting like a tourist?!
-We want to escape snooze-ville, not visit it’s museums.
+Staycations became a thing about twenty years ago.
+While at first, the idea was cute, today most of us think staycations are kind of silly.
+Seriously, who wants to bum around their hometown acting like a tourist?!
+We want to escape snooze-ville, not visit its museums.

-And it’s even harder when “everyone” in our orbit flies off on a cool trip.
-Take last month.
-My niece visited Thailand to bathe elephants at an elephant sanctuary; a friend enrolled her 17-year-old son and herself in a French language class in Paris; and another friend took her 13-year-old boy to Portugal.
+And it’s even harder when “everyone” in our orbit flies off to a cool destination.
+Like last month.
+My niece visited Thailand to bathe elephants at an elephant sanctuary; a friend enrolled her 17-year-old son and herself in a French language class in Paris; and another friend took her 13-year-old to Portugal.

 So, yeah, staying home and calling it a vacation?
-No thanks.
+Blah.

 But then a short, yet truly annoying trip rolled my way.
-I’d envisioned an exciting few days with my family, and instead the trip turned into a hot-sticky, expensive, crowded mess.
-(To make matters worse, I’d accidentally reserved a true dump of a hotel.)
+I’d envisioned relaxing days with my family, and instead the trip turned into a hot-sticky, expensive mess.

 On the long car ride home I got to thinking, what precisely do I love about vacations?
 I mean, I’m a major cruise-lover, but getting on and off a ship along with the gazillion other laborious activities kept me off the seas of late.

-I’ve known for some time that a fabulous vacation is rooted in having successfully interrupted our daily routine.
+I know that a fabulous vacation is rooted in having successfully interrupted our daily routine.
 I simply needed to take a microscope to the idea of interrupting one’s life.
 Here’s the crux of it: say you cruise Alaska 365 days out of the year, and see brown bear after brown bear and orca after orca.
-Hard to believe, but these Alaskan wonders won’t hold your interest after your 400th brown bear you won’t care that much.
+Hard to believe, but after your 400th brown bear you won’t care that much.
 And therein lies my point.

 Anytime you or I consciously interrupt our routines or patterns in a positive way, we get a jolt of excitement.
-To disrupt your routine in day-to-day life try using a new-to-you library, walking the dog on a different trail, or trying a new yoga teacher.
+Consider disrupting your routine by trying a new-to-you library, walking the dog on a different trail, or trying a new yoga teacher.

 When it comes to vacationing, what do you love most of all?